gcallah/BookReviews/mitchell.md

 how much wealth is "extreme"?
 How much indigence is "extreme"?
 And how exactly can laws eliminate these extremes "without violating the rights of property"?

+Refuting Marx, Mitchell writes,
 "history has clearly shown that the dictatorship of the working class never materializes.
-The revolution is invariably hijacked by a plutocratic minority intent on securing power and wealth" (69)
+The revolution is invariably hijacked by a plutocratic minority intent on securing power and wealth" (69).
+But he recognizes the truth and Marx's theory of alienation, and quotes Tocqueville to illustrate this:

-Tocqueville:
-"What should one expect from a man who has spent 20 years of his life in making pinheads?"
-(71) Ultimately, "the man in him is degraded as the worker in him is perfected."
+"'What should one expect from a man who has spent 20 years of his life in making pinheads?'
+Ultimately, 'the man in him is degraded as the worker in him is perfected.'
-A society of perfect workers and degraded man is not one conducive to freedom.
-(72)
+A society of perfect workers and degraded man is not one conducive to freedom."
+(71-72)

 Arriving in the twentieth century,